 Easy to Wed – The Film

-Easy to Wed is pretty much the exact same story as Libeled Lady, though there’s some people singing since it’s now a musical, and, since Esther Williams is involved, an additional swimming poll or two.
-I suppose MGM had a crack team of specialist screenwriters completely devoted to figuring out ways to put Esther Williams in water.
-The only differences here are the people playing the roles as even the character names are the same.
+Easy to Wed is pretty much the exact same story as Libeled Lady, though some people are singing since it’s now a musical, and, since Esther Williams is involved, an additional swimming pool or two.
+I suppose MGM had a crack team of specialist screenwriters entirely devoted to figuring out ways to put Esther Williams in water.
+The only differences here are the people playing the roles, and even the character names are the same.

 Easy to Wed – The Furs

-As Gladys and Bill Chandler (Van Johnson) get their sham marriage, she starts things off with this white fox hat.
+Gladys and Bill Chandler (Van Johnson) get their sham marriage; she starts with this white fox hat.
 An appetizer, at best, but not unworthy of notice.

-Gladys on the phone.
-In Libeled Lady we had righty Jean Harlow in chinchilla:
+Gladys is on the phone.
+In Libeled Lady, we had righty Jean Harlow in chinchilla:

 Easy to Wed provides us Lucille Ball as a lefty in ermine.
 Advantage Libeled Lady.

-While Connie didn’t wear a huge white fox cape to dinner, she does get married in this mink:
+While Connie didn’t wear a giant white fox cape to dinner, she does get married in this mink:

 Easy to Wed puts Lucy’s Gladys in a fox wrap of some, not-unworthy size.
 I’m still giving it to Libeled Lady, though.

-The end of both films is virtually identical, where Gladys confronts Connie and Bill with the true status of their marriage, runs to the bedroom, and exits when Bill and Warren (Keenan Wynn) have a brief altercation.
-Both fade to credits with a 5 way argument, though Easy To Wed adds a mariachi band to the mix.
+The end of both films is virtually identical, where Gladys confronts Connie and Bill with the actual status of their marriage, runs to the bedroom, and exits when Bill and Warren (Keenan Wynn) have a brief altercation.
+Both fade to credits with a 5-way argument, though Easy To Wed adds a mariachi band to the mix.
 Here’s Myrna Loy and Jean Harlow in the bedroom.

 And Here’s Lucille Ball and Esther Williams in the bedroom.

-On its own Easy To Wed isn’t a bad fur film.
-The last part with Lucille Ball in the fox wrap is quite nice.
+On its own, Easy To Wed isn’t a lousy fur film.
+The last part with Lucille Ball in the fox wrap is quite lovely.
 It suffers for the inevitable comparisons to Libeled Lady, though.
 It should be noted that Gladys is a kind of proto-Lucy (Ricardo), something that some may find a plus, but, simply put, I do not.
-To be fair, she was the same character when Jean Harlow played her, it’s simply that Harlow didn’t end up playing the same character for the rest of her career.
+To be fair, she was the same character when Jean Harlow played her; it’s merely that Harlow didn’t end up playing the same character for the rest of her career.